 - Quite surprisingly for a Fantasy Kitchen Sink, Magic: The Gathering rarely has Ouroboros in its card arts.
 There are only two so far: This one is an alternate art of a card whose original art doesn't have Ourobors motif, and this one's art is that of an actual Ouroboros.
 Neither of them are named Ouroboros either, a situation which is a far cry from Phoenix, which are already pretty rare in Magic.
 At least the cards that have that motif in the art do have abilities that signify immortality.

-- In Vampire The Masquerade, the Tzimisce clan symbol is a sinister rendering of an ouroboris.
-Several theories abound as to the nature of this fact, but the best explanation is that the clan is very Genre Savvy as to the cannibalistic nature of the Crapsack World they live in.
+- In Vampire: The Masquerade, the Tzimisce clan symbol is a sinister rendering of an ouroboros.
+Several theories abound as to the nature of this fact, but the best explanation is that the clan is very wise as to the cannibalistic nature of the Crapsack World they live in.

-- If you pay close attention, the symbol of World of Darkness itself is an ouroboros, just a moment before he bite his own tail.
-It's probably a symbolism for something.
+- If you pay close attention, the symbols for both Worlds of Darkness are both ouroboroi.
+It's probably a symbol for something.

 - City of Heroes has an organization called Ouroboros who seek to fix problems caused by people messing with time.
 In game terms, their facilities allow players to replay story arcs they have outleveled.
 Their symbol is a golden, angular ∞ version.